introduction and farewell

 Let it be unpredictable ... colorful ... wet.

-Click on a green arrow to go to the top of the page.
+Click on the green arrow to go to the top of the page.